When Is the Best Time

 Location and Tips

-Madeira is our home until the end of June 2021; join us next weeks!
-Madeira is a volcanic island; the top of a shield volcano located northwest of Africa.
+Madeira is a volcanic island, the top of a shield volcano located northwest of Africa.
 It is an autonomous region of Portugal.
 It takes 1.5 hours to get from Lisbon on a direct flight to the Cristiano Ronaldo Airport (FNC) in Funchal, Madeira.

 It was difficult to inhabit and cultivate the island in former times, and you know why after your arrival on this blooming, beautiful, green island.
 The sheer cliffs made a landing by boat almost impossible.
-The reason Porto Santo the little sister island was inhabited first.
+The reason Porto Santo, the little sister island, was inhabited first.
 Madeira translated means wood, timber which grows here in abundance, especially laurel forests and eucalyptus.
+However, the entire island was once covered with forests, especially laurel.
+The first settlers burnt down a huge part in lower elevations.
 The island is steep up and down, almost not flat.
-It is fertile soil the reason for excellent food and wine.
+It is fertile soil, the reason for excellent food and wine.

 The infrastructure, especially the tunnel constructions, are amazing.
-On my first visit to this island, it took much more time to get from Funchal to the south or west.
+On my first visit to this island, getting from Funchal to the south or west took much more time.
 Nowadays you can always drive straight forward through many tunnels reaching all places between half an hour and an hour.
-On the picture above are the old R101 and the new road with kilometres of long tunnels in the back.
+In the picture above are the old R101, and in the back, the new road with kilometres of long tunnels.

 I never saw this sign before.
-It allows to drive 10 km/h faster than the existing speed limit during good weather conditions.
+During good weather conditions, it allows driving 10 km/h faster than the existing speed limit.

-Most fascinating are the “Levadas”.
-It is a water channel system spread across the entire island with more than 800km.
+Most fascinating are the “Levadas”, an irrigation system spread across the entire island with more than 800km.
 The water runs in a gentle flow with a slight incline from the mountains and sources down to the residents.
 According to UNESCO, this system was introduced by the first settlers in the first quarter of the 15th century.

 With the Levada system, the farmers could cultivate the land, which is terraced until today.
 In former times Madeira became the capital for sugar cane in Europe.
 Sugar cane plantations still exist, and sugar influences the culture of Madeira.
 It is used for the national drink “Poncha”.

 Madeira is most famous for the many walks along these so-called “Levadas”.
-Most of these trails are on higher elevation leading through lush forests rather jungle.
-The forests reminded me of Tasmania and New Zealand with huge fern trees.
+Most of these trails are on higher elevations leading through lush forests rather a jungle.

 Due to the high elevation and the proximity to the mountains, it frequently rains.
-I added some of my favourite “Levada Hikes” and the location in this article.
-Our wonderful house here in Madeira was our home from home which we miss already.
+I added five of my favourite “Levada Hikes” and the location in this article.
+Our wonderful house here in Madeira was our home from home, which we still miss.

 The vegetation along the Levadas on higher elevations in the National Park of Madeira are remnant laurel forests or laurisilva.
 These forests have a huge impact on the entire ecosystem.
-Most of the laurel in Madeira is primary forest, and Madeira has the largest concentration worldwide, the reason for its protection by UNESCO.
-You can find such type of forests only in Madeira, in the Azores, and the Canary Islands.
+Most of the laurel in Madeira is primary forest, and 20 % of Madeira are covered with this 20 million years old subtropical rainforest which is the largest concentration worldwide, the reason for its protection by UNESCO.
+There are different types of laurel trees.
+You can find such forests only in Madeira, the Azores, and the Canary Islands.

 Return hike 10km – 4h included lunch break – roughly 500m altitude difference.